cloudquery/cloudquery/website/pages/docs/plugins/destinations/file/overview.md

 - `no_rotate` (bool) (optional)

-  if set to true, the plugin will append to the same file for each table.
+  If set to true, the plugin will write to one file per table.
-  Otherwise, for every batch a new file will be created with `.uuid` suffix.
+  Otherwise, for every batch a new file will be created with a different `.<UUID>` suffix.